SSpyR/Personal-WebSite/README.md

 Also have a `composer.json` and a `index.php` but don't be fooled, these files are simply to trick Heroku a bit to host the site using the Official PHP Buildpack

+(Sidebar Fanart of ViVi done by kiwipanic on DeviantArt)

 # Site

 You can find the link to the hosted site here: <http://www.angel-lavoie.net>